Christopher O'Donnell (athlete): Early life and career

 In 2016 he was prolific at national underage level, winning the indoor and outdoor U19 and U20 400m, along with the outdoor U19 200m, beating the Championship record with a time of 21.59 (+0.7) which is still standing.
 He also still holds the Ulster schools 400m record of 48.57 which was achieved on his way to winning his first senior schools 400m title.
 He was also part of the national U20 4 × 400 m winning team with his club.
-In 2017 he successfully defended his indoor U20 400m title along with the senior schools title, where he was 0.12 seconds off the record.
+In 2017, he successfully defended his indoor U20 400m title along with the senior schools 400m title, where he was 0.12 seconds off the Championship record.
 That summer seen a big breakthrough over 400m where he won his race at the IFAM International in Oordegem in 46.92, which was an "A" standard for the European U20 Championships in Grosseto.
 The Sligo athlete competed magnificently at the Championships, comfortably winning his heat before winning a competitive semi-final in a personal best time.
 He again beat his personal best in the final, finishing 6th in 46.54, which is currently the Irish U20 record.
 He gained his first senior International vest that year, finishing 2nd in the 4 × 400 m relay at the European Team Championships First League in Vaasa.

 That winter he moved his training base to Loughborough University under the guidance of Nick Dakin, who had previously coached Irish record holder David Gillick, where he would train full-time alongside studying for a degree in Sport and Exercise Science on a sports scholarship.
-In 2018 O'Donnell won his first national senior title in the 400 metres, and represented Ireland in his first senior major Championships at the European Championships in Berlin in the 400m and 4 × 400 m relay.
+In 2018, O'Donnell won his first national senior title in the 400 metres, and represented Ireland in his first senior major Championships at the European Championships in Berlin in the 400m and 4 × 400 m relay.
 In July 2019, following disappointment at the European U23 Championships and failing to improve on his personal best times under Dakin, O'Donnell returned to Sligo to be coached by Gaynor again on an interim basis until the end of the season.
 From there he ended the season with four consecutive seasons bests, concluding with an equal personal best.
 Firstly, he successfully defended his national senior 400m title before finishing 2nd and 3rd in the 400m and 4 × 400 m respectively at the European Team Championships in Sandnes, where he was an integral part in helping Ireland remain in the First League.
 He then equalled his personal best of 46.54 from 2017, finishing runner-up in the Brussels Grand Prix.